hackmysql/website/content/when-mysql-goes-away.md

 disqus_url: "https://hackmysql.com/post/when-mysql-goes-away/"
 params:
   path: common
+  description: "Handling MySQL connection errors in Go requires dealing with server error codes, driver errors, sql package errors, and network errors all at once.
+A practical guide to getting it right."
 ---

 Handling MySQL errors in Go is not easy.
 There are _a lot_ of [MySQL server error codes](https://dev.mysql.com/doc/refman/5.7/en/error-messages-server.html), and the [Go MySQL driver](https://github.com/go-sql-driver/mysql) as its own errors, and Go [database/sql](https://golang.org/pkg/database/sql/) has its own errors, and errors can bubble up from other packages, like [net.OpError](https://golang.org/pkg/net/#OpError).
 Consequently, Go programs tend not to handle errors.
 Instead, they simply report errors: